asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

 -    BFS will find shortest path in terms of steps, not cost of path.

 -    **Uniform-cost search**, aka **Cheapest-first search**.
+	-	Guaranteed to find cheapest path, where edges have costs.
+	-	If there are two paths to the same node we drop the more expensive one.
+		-	!!AI what if they're the same cost?
+Probably don't drop.

+-	**Depth-first search**, aka opposite of breadth-first search.
+	-	Always expand the longest path first.

+## 2.19: Search Comparison

+### Optimal

+-	Which search is **optimal**, i.e. guaranteed to find the shortest path?
+-	BFS is optimal for a balanced binary tree.
+	-	It will always expand level-by-level.
+	-	Guaranteed to encounter shortest path first.
+-	UCS is optimal for a balanced binary tree.
+	-	Assume all individual step costs are non-negative.
+	-	Guaranteed to encounter cheapest path.
+-	DFS is not optimal for a balanced binary tree.
+	-	As it expands longest-path first it may encounter a goal which is longer than the shortest path.

+-	So why use DFS it if it isn't optimal?
+	-	Consider a very large, or infinite, state space.
+	-	Assume at level `n`.
+How many nodes are in the frontier, i.e. what are we tracking?
+	-	BFS will have 2^n nodes.
+	-	UCS will have ~2^n nodes.
+	-	DFS will have n nodes.
+Cheap!
+	-	This assumes we're not keeping track of the explored space.
+If we are, don't have this saving.

+### Completeness

+-	**Completeness**: if there is a solution in an infinite state space will the algorithm find it?
+-	BFS is complete.
+	-	Even if infinite state space we'll find it.
+-	UCS is complete.
+	-	Only complete if:
+		-	Each action has a non-zero cost separate from the path cost.
+		-	No node has an infinite number of successors.
+	-	Imagine a path with costs sum: 1 + 1/2 + 1/4 + 1/8 + 1/16 + ...
+		-	This sums to 2.
+(1 / 1 - 0.5)
+		-	If there is another path which is the shortest path of cost > 2 UCS is incomplete.
+		-	There must be some non-zero action cost to prevent an infinite geometric cost path affecting us.
+-	DFS is not complete.
+	-	An infinite path that DFS follows will always be followed, because it follows the longest path.

+## 2.22: More on Uniform Cost.

+-	Looks like a contour map.
+-	On average explore half the space before we encounter a goal.
+-	We explore outwards, with no particular direction.
+-	If we want to explore faster we need to add knowledge.
+-	Can add an *estimate of the distance between the start state and the goal*.

+-	**Greedy best-first search** (GBFS)
+	-	Expand first the frontier node that is closest to the goal, i.e. the smallest estimate.
+	-	Rather than circular contours for UCS, looks like elliptical contours.
+	-	Still a risk that, if there's an obstacle, it will consider overly long paths.
+	-	Ideally we want UCS and when we encounter an obstacle we want UCS.

+## 2.23: A\* Search